denten-books/plain-text/1-metaphor.md

 desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
-The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, English-like language.
+The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
 Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
 Instead of feeding punch cards into a machine, the operator would now use a standard typewriter.
 Instead of flipping